digbangbang/digbangbang.github.io/_pages/about.md

 My current research is centered on **Reasoning of Large Language Models**, especially in multimodal LLMs, reinforcement learning, and multi-turn agents.
 I previously conducted research on model compression and acceleration, including LLM pruning, low-precision training, and diffusion model accelerated sampling.

-For a complete overview of my research and experience, please refer to my resume: [Zhiwei Li's CV](https://digbangbang.github.io/assets/pdf/CV.pdf).
+For a complete overview of my research and experience, please refer to my resume: [CV](https://digbangbang.github.io/assets/pdf/CV.pdf).

 <!-- My current research focuses on **Model Compression & Acceleration**.
 I am quite interested in research areas about: